-In May 2005, we entered into an eighth amendment to our agreement with John M. Bachman, Inc. ("JMB"), the supplier of the majority of the Company's faceting services.
+In May 2005, we entered into an eighth amendment to our agreement with John M. Bachman, Inc. ("JMB"), the supplier of the majority of the faceting services used by the Company.
 Pursuant to the terms of the amendment, the Company has agreed to provide JMB with a cash advance of \$135,000 to be used by JMB to expand its affiliate's production facility and procure additional equipment and labor as needed to enable JMB and its affiliate to satisfy the requested increase in production volumes.
-The cash advance will be repaid to the Company through reduced charges for future faceting services.
+The cash advance will be repaid to the Company through reduced charges for future faceting services provided to the Company.

-On May 25, 2005, the Company announced a \$0.05 per share cash dividend and a 5% stock dividend both distributed on July 15, 2005 to shareholders of record on June 30, 2005.
+On May 23, 2005, the Company declared a \$0.05 per share cash dividend and a 5% stock dividend both distributed on July 15, 2005 to shareholders of record on September 30, 2005.
 Pursuant to these dividends, total cash of \$699,309 and 687,566 shares of our common stock were distributed to shareholders on July 15, 2005.
 The stock dividend provided shareholders as of the record date one share for every 20 shares owned and cash in lieu of fractional shares.
-All share and per share amounts in the accompanying financial statements and footnotes have been retroactively restated to reflect the stock dividend.
+All share and per share amounts presented in the accompanying condensed consolidated financial statements and footnotes have been retroactively restated to reflect the stock dividend.
 The Company expects to review the dividend policy on an annual basis and payment of future dividends will be dependent on the facts and circumstances at the time of that review.